mahmoudta74/FIDVR/README.md

 # FIDVR
-FIDVR Analysis In Khorasan's Power System by Using Time Series Forecasting.
+FIDVR Analysis In Khorasan's Power System (North-East Of Iran) by Using Time Series Forecasting.